 Bad breath can be an embarrassing oral health concern that can affect patients of all ages.
 Bad breath, also referred to as halitosis, can make social interaction uncomfortable and may even affect your everyday relationships.
 Although bad breath may be a result of certain types of food, it can also and an indication of poor oral health.
 Due to the fact that halitosis may be an indication of a serious health concern, it is important to visit an experienced dentist for a comprehensive exam to determine the appropriate treatment.

 The first step in treating halitosis is finding the root cause.
-Dr. Bourgeois can work with you to find the right solution to eliminate bad breath and improve your oral health.
+Dr. Seith can work with you to find the right solution to eliminate bad breath and improve your oral health.

 Following a healthy oral hygiene routine can help keep the teeth clean and the breath fresh.
 Bad habits like poor oral hygiene and smoking may affect your breath and your oral health, so it is essential that you consider changing poor habits that can affect the breath.